 - Acceptance and Commitment Therapy (ACT)

 - Cognitive Behavioral Therapy (CBT)

-- CBT Plus
+- CBT Plus for anxiety, behaviors, depression

 - Trauma Focused-CBT

 We offer ancillary adult, parent and refugee Certified Peer Counselor support services as well as Clinical Care Coordination for integrated healthcare management.

 Eligibility – We accept Washington State Medicaid MCO plans, Crime Victims Compensation, and some insurance plans (dependant on therapist availability under a specific plan).
 Additionally, we have some specialized grants for victims of sexual assault, families served through the Children’s Administration, and for refugees and immigrants.
 To learn more about the available options for you including potential for private pay/sliding scale payments, please contact our intake team to coordinate.

 Wraparound with Intensive Services (WISe)

 WISe came out of a need to serve youth with mental and behavioral health challenges in their homes and communities to decrease the reliance on out-of-home placements.
 When other strategies haven’t worked, it’s time to try WISe.

 - Facilitation of the wraparound process to identify needs behind the behavior.